HelenELee/employee-cms/README.md

  - [Questions](#questions)

   ## Description
   This is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 It allows a user to view employee, role and department data and add new employees, roles and departments.
-The user can also update an employee role and view the total utilized budget of all departments.
+The user can also view employees by department or manager, update an employee role or manager and view the total utilized budget of all departments.

   Data is displayed in a tabular format, and the user is continuously prompted to carry out an action until they select to Quit.